McGill-Cosmic-Dawn-Group/LIMstat/README.rst

 ***************************************
-``limstat``: LIM observation simulator
+``limstat``: A statistical framework for the simulation and analysis of line intensity maps.
 ***************************************

-The ``limstat`` package provides all of the tools and data structures required to simulate interferometric line-intensity mapping observations, including cosmological signal, noise, foregrounds, and telescope effects.
+The ``limstat`` package provides all of the tools and data structures required to simulate both interferometric and single dish line intensity mapping (LIM) observations.
+This flexible package allows for the simulation of the cosmological signal, instrumental noise, foreground contaminants, and instrumental effects (e.g. beam convolution).
-It can 2D and 3D maps (coeval cubes), as well as compute spherical and cylindrical power spectra and associated window functions.
+The data can be redered as 2D or 3D maps (coeval cubes).
+This simulated data can be analyzed using spherical or cylindrical power spectra and in the presence of instrumental effects, the associated power spectrum window functions can be computed.

-For usage examples and documentation, see ReadTheDocsTBD.
+For usage examples (still under construction!) and documentation (also under construction!), see ReadTheDocsTBD.

 .. inclusion-marker-installation-do-not-remove